-- 1.14 Any proposed residential development will always be considered within the context of the school normal areas within which it falls.
+- 1.13 Any proposed residential development will always be considered within the context of the school normal areas within which it falls.
 The normal area is the most appropriate and fairest spatial unit for assessing whether sufficient local capacity exists within the education system for new and existing residents.
 Normal areas are largely long-established and understood by local communities.
-Their establishment was based on consideration of local geography and topographic features, including roads and rivers, to ensure accessibility to schools from the addresses within each normal area.
-Information on which normal area an address lies is easily accessible through DCC's online and telephone services.
-In the school admissions process, each parent/carer is made aware of the normal area in which they reside. - 1.15 Available capacity in other local schools which may exist within any given radius of a proposed development will not be considered as a measure of whether a contribution to education is required to mitigate for a proposed development.
-The use of any such capacity would not ensure that local school places are available to current and future residents and therefore would not ensure that the development is sustainable in planning terms. - 1.16 Where the County Council's assessment concludes that the relevant normal area primary and secondary schools would have sufficient capacity to accommodate the pupils arising from the proposed development, the County Council will advise that no mitigation is required.
-On larger developments a contribution to SEND will still apply, as detailed above.
+It should be noted that for Academy schools, normal areas are determined by the Multi Academy Trust rather than the local authority. - 1.14 The establishment of normal areas was historically based on consideration of local geography and topographic features, including roads and rivers, to ensure accessibility to schools from the addresses within each normal area.
+Information on which normal area an address lies is easily accessible through the County Council's online and telephone services.
+In the school admissions process, each parent/carer is made aware of the normal area in which they reside. - 1.15 Available capacity in other local schools which may exist within any given radius of a proposed development will not normally be considered as a measure of whether a contribution to education is required to mitigate for a proposed development.
+The use of any such capacity would not necessarily ensure that local school places are available to current and future residents and therefore would not ensure that the development is sustainable in planning terms. - 1.16 Where the County Council's assessment concludes that the relevant normal area primary and/or secondary schools would have sufficient capacity to accommodate the pupils arising from the proposed development, the County Council will advise that no mitigation is required.
+On larger developments a contribution to SEND will still apply, as detailed above. - 1.17 Where the County Council's assessment concludes that the relevant normal area primary and/or secondary schools would not have sufficient capacity to accommodate the pupils arising from the proposed development, the County Council will request financial contributions to provide additional capacity.
+A contribution to SEND will also be required on larger developments.

-- 1.17 Where the County Council's assessment concludes that the relevant normal area primary and secondary schools would not have sufficient capacity to accommodate the pupils arising from the proposed development, the County Council will request financial contributions to provide additional capacity.
-A contribution to SEND will also be required on larger developments. - 1.18 To deliver the additional capacity required to accommodate the pupil yield from a development, the County Council looks first at whether the existing accommodation at the normal area school can be reconfigured.
+- 1.18 To deliver the additional capacity required to accommodate the pupil yield from a development, the County Council looks first at whether the existing accommodation at the normal area school can be reconfigured.
 If it is not possible to reconfigure existing accommodation, the County Council next looks at whether the existing normal area school can be expanded, for example by providing new classroom accommodation. - 1.19 In exceptional circumstances the County Council may request a contribution towards places at an alternative to the normal area school.
-This may occur when in instances where there is no scope for expansion at the normal area school, for example due to the size of the site.
+This may occur in instances where there is no scope for expansion at the normal area school, for example due to the size of the site.
 It may also be due to qualitative factors, such as quality issues, with the DfE presumption against the expansion of schools which are not graded 'Good' or 'Outstanding'.
-Where an expansion at a school nearby to the development other than the normal area school is required in order to make the development sustainable in planning terms, this will be highlighted in the planning consultation response. - 1.20 Similarly it may be the case that the quality of a school named within a S106 changes significantly between agreement of the S106 and the funding for expansion becoming available.
+Where an expansion at a school nearby to the development other than the normal area school is required in order to make the development sustainable in planning terms, this will be highlighted in the planning consultation response. - 1.20 Similarly it may be the case that the quality of a school named within a Section 106 changes significantly between agreement of the Section 106 and the funding for expansion becoming available.
 In a situation where quality issues preclude expansion of the named school, Derbyshire County Council may seek agreement to use the funding at an alternative school.